-- Rewetting of residual peat in the former area of industrial peat production to slow water movement across the site to retain silt, accelerating the development of vegetation cover via natural colonisation, and reducing the area of bare exposed peat (IPC Licence validation) through the creation of compatible fen, Reed swamp, wet woodland and other wetland and peatland habitats. - Stabilising or reducing key emissions to water (e.g. potential silt-run-off) This will be measured via water quality monitoring (suspended solids and ammonia) for at least 2 years after the rehabilitation has been completed (IPC Licence validation). - Reducing pressure from peat production on the local river catchment (WFD) (IPC Licence validation).
+- Rewetting of residual peat in the former area of industrial peat production to slow water movement across the site to retain silt, accelerating the development of vegetation cover via natural colonisation, and reducing the area of bare exposed peat (IPC Licence validation) through the creation of compatible fen, reed swamp, wet woodland and other wetland and peatland habitats. - Stabilising or reducing key emissions to water (e.g. potential silt-run-off).
+This will be measured via water quality monitoring (suspended solids and ammonia) for at least 2 years after the rehabilitation has been completed (IPC Licence validation). - Reducing pressure from peat production on the local river catchment (WFD) (IPC Licence validation).
 This will be measured by the EPA WFD monitoring programme. - Optimising the extent of suitable hydrological conditions to optimise climate action (Climate action verification). - Reduction in carbon emissions (Climate action verification).
-This will be measured by an aerial survey after rehabilitation has been completed. - Setting the site on a trajectory towards establishment of a mosaic of compatible habitats including fen, reed swamp, wet woodland, heath, scrub, embryonic Sphagnum-rich peat forming communities, Birch woodland habitats, where conditions are suitable, and eventually towards a reduced carbon source/carbon sink (Climate action verification).
+Baseline monitoring will be carried after rehabilitation is completed (during the scheme).
+It is proposed that sites can be monitored against this baseline in the future. - Setting the site on a trajectory towards establishment of a mosaic of compatible habitats including fen, reed swamp, wet woodland, heath, scrub, embryonic Sphagnum-rich peat forming communities, birch woodland habitats, where conditions are suitable, and eventually towards a reduced carbon source/carbon sink (Climate action verification).
 These habitats will generally establish initially as pioneer vegetation.
-It will take some time for stable naturally functioning peatland habitats to fully develop at Begnagh Bog. - Improvement in biodiversity and ecosystem services.
+It will take some time for stable naturally functioning peatland habitats to fully develop at Lodge Bog. - Improvement in biodiversity and ecosystem services.
 (Climate action verification).